-Art and Design - collage and textures
+Art and Design - 3D art and textures

 - Art is a favourite topic for all of Dormouse Class!
-We began the term using the familiar, smooth texture of paint to design birthday balloons for our display. - As the term progresses pupils will move towards using natural resources to create collages experiencing the tactile and visual sensations encountered in an autumnal environment. - Pupils will also explore the textures of different vegetables in the lead up to harvest, experiencing their varying surfaces and the contrasting marks they make. - Key skills explored will centre around use of hands and eyes to locate, hold/dwell and manipulate.
+We began the term using the familiar, smooth texture of paint to design birthday balloons for our display. - As the term progresses pupils will move towards using various 3D both big and small to create artwork.
+This could include everything from rice to wash cloths! - Pupils will also explore the textures of different collage materials, hearing them discussed and will be encouraged to identify their preferences using more and stop. - ► Key skills explored will centre around use of hands and eyes to locate, hold/dwell and manipulate.
 Pupils will be encouraged to generalise skills practised in Literacy and Maths such as to make choices between preferred resources, use more and stop and explore a small collection of items to select the one they would like to use.